cisco/mindmeld/source/userguide/domain_classifier.rst

 Evaluate classifier performance
 -------------------------------

-Before you can evaluate the accuracy of your trained domain classifier, you must first create labeled test data and place it in your Workbench project as described in the :ref:`Natural Language Processor <evaluate_nlp>` chapter.
+Before you can evaluate the accuracy of your trained domain classifier, you must first create labeled test data and place it in your MindMeld project as described in the :ref:`Natural Language Processor <evaluate_nlp>` chapter.

 Then, when you are ready, use the :meth:`DomainClassifier.evaluate` method, which